 Ducklings also need heat to keep them healthy.
 As your ducklings develop into adults, their feathers will give them more installation and therefore they will need less heat.
 In the meantime if you can get hold of poultry brooding lamps they will suffice for keeping your ducks warm.

 If you have a small pump available use it to keep your pond thawed or perhaps a small heater which is a better alternative.
 Ponds must be kept thawed out and topped up so toxic gases can leave and oxygen can enter the water.
+To make your life a lot easier, it might be a good idea to include some floating oxygenating pond plants as well.

 During the summer your ducks will need shade to protect them from the sun.
 Not only do they like the shade but just like humans, domestic ducks are vulnerable to sunstroke.
 If they stay in direct sunlight they should always have fresh water and some sort of shelter to shade them.